AGCCS/AGCCS-CTRL22/ctrl22/README.md

 We provide a `Makefile` that should be easily adaptable to Linux/MacOSX programming environments.
 The easiest way to get a recent AVR toolchain is to install the Arduino IDE and to figure the path of the relevant binaries.
 A simple `make` on the command line will then produce the binaries `ctrl22.bin` and `ctrl22.hex`.
 The former is required when updating firmware over the wireless mesh network (see [../demesh](../demesh/)), the latter when using `avrdude` via telnet or the J4 header (see [../circuit](../circuit/))

 The code itself has a number of debug switches right at the beginning which we use for "serial line debugging".
-If e.g. there are issues with the lock, it is worth turning on `#define DEBUG_LOCK`; or use `#define DEBUG_CCS` to track the progress in the CCS state machine depicted above.
+If e.g. there are issues with the lock, it is worth turning on `#define DEBUG_LOCK`.